hashicorp/terraform-website/content/source/docs/plugin/framework/diagnostics.html.md

 layout: "extend"
 page_title: "Plugin Development - Framework: Errors and Warnings"
 description: |-
-  How to return errors and warnings from the next-generation Terraform provider development framework.
+  How to return errors and warnings from the Terraform provider development framework.
 ---

 # Returning Errors and Warnings